ACE Inhibitor drug by Ray Sahelian, M.D. Ace Inhibitor side effects

-ACE inhibitor drugs belong to the class of medicines called high blood pressure medicines.
+ACE inhibitor drugs belong to the class of medications called high blood pressure medicines.
 ACE stands for angiotensin converting enzyme.
-By inhibiting this enzyme, an ACE inhibitor drug is able to lower blood pressure.
+By inhibiting this enzyme an ACE inhibitor drug is able to lower blood pressure.
 ACE inhibitors are commonly prescribed for high blood pressure and heart failure.
 They also prevent heart damage following a heart attack and reduce the risk of kidney problems in people with diabetes.
-See high blood pressure for natural ways to treat hypertension.
+See natural ways to treat hypertension.

 There are probably many plants and herbs that have compounds in them with